panthernet/ThunderED/readme.md

 * Price Check - check relevant prices on item in all major trade hubs using special commands
 * Ally & Corp Stats - get KM stats for selected alliances or corporations by day, month or year
 * FleetUP integration - announces and reminders for FleetUp ops
-* (WIP) Timers - built-in web server for important timers and events
+* (BETA) Timers - built-in web server for important timers and events.
+Auto add timers for reinforced structure events!
 * (WIP) Mail Feeder - feed mail by key phrases from authenticated characters
 * (?)
 Channel MOTD integration - could be done by request